Laradock is a Docker-based PHP development environment.

 $ sudo vim /private/etc/hosts

-Enter your password, open the file, and add the following records.
+Enter your password, open the file, and add the records shown below.
 For Linux:

 $ sudo vim /etc/hosts

-Enter your password, open the file, and add the following records.
+Enter your password, open the file, and add the records shown below.

 127.0.0.1 localhost